douglasfoxcodes/douglasfoxcodes.github.io/_posts/2016-03-08-the-worst-question-a-traveller-backpacker-digital-nomad-can-ask.markdown

 Perhaps when traveller-types say they've 'done' a country they actually mean they've exhausted the tourist layer.

 Making a lifestyle of travel, as many digital nomads do, allows us to travel slower than your budget constrained backpacker.
-Those of us who are able to afford a slow travel lifestyle (and by afford I mean financially and without location dependent responsibilities) are an incredibly priveledged subset of travellers.
+Those of us who are able to afford a slow travel lifestyle (and by afford I mean financially and without location dependent responsibilities) are an incredibly privileged subset of travellers.

 We are in a position to really experience a country – to smash through the tourist layer.